martavp/pypsa-in-prime/README.md

 [Visual Studio Code](https://code.visualstudio.com/) is a handy tool when working on the PRIME.
 It allows you to have your file explorer, [python editor](https://code.visualstudio.com/docs/python/python-tutorial), and terminal in one window.
 Install the [Remote - SSH extension](https://code.visualstudio.com/docs/remote/ssh) to connect with PRIME.

 If you experience issues with connecting VScode to prime, try setting the option "Remote.SSH: Lockfiles in Tmp" to true (check the box).

+To commit from your prime repository to your github, go to the *source control* and give your commit a name and press ctrl + enter.
+If you want the commit to be pushed automatically, after having committed, go to settings --> Remote [SSH: prime.eng.au.dk] --> Git --> Post Commit Command --> change "none" to "push"

 23. Avoid entering password when connecting to PRIME